-Day 17: Thursday 13 November, Hammamet - Tunis - Hammamet
+Day 17: Thursday 12 November, Hammamet - Tunis - Hammamet

-- Walking tour of the old Tunis medina, including: Bab Bhar, Zaytuna Mosque, Grand Souq des Chechias, Souq el Bey & Souq el Berka, Tourbat el-Bey, Dar Othman, Dar Ben Abdullah Museum (UNESCO World-Heritage Site) - Farewell Lunch at Dar El Jeld, Tunis
+- Walking tour of the old Tunis medina, including: Bab Bhar, Zaytuna Mosque, Grand Souq des Chechias, Souq el Bey & Souq el Berka, Tourbat el-Bey, Dar Othman, Dar Ben Abdullah Museum (UNESCO World-Heritage Site) - Farewell Lunch at Dar El Jeld, Tunis the lake.

-Modern Tunis is located on the southwestern side of Lac Tunis, a salt lake that separates the city from the sea.
-It stands on the site of Phoenician Thunes, the sister city to Carthage, located on the northern side of the lake.
 Although Carthage and Thunes were often rivals, they joined forces against the Romans during the Punic wars and suffered the same fate after their defeat; the Romans, who then rebuilt Carthage in their image, razed both towns.
 After periods of Vandal and Byzantine rule, Arabo-Muslim armies from Egypt captured Carthage and Tunis in the late 7th century.
 Tunis became an important Muslim port but Carthage, again destroyed by her conquerors, never recovered.
 In addition to being a naval base for the conquest of the Mediterranean, Tunis also became a centre of religious learning.
 The great mosque of Tunis, the Zaytuna, soon came to rival the great mosque of Kairouan as the Arab province of Ifriqiyya's foremost teaching mosque.
 As different Muslim regimes came to power, Tunis alternated as capital with Qayrawan (engl.
 Kairouan) and Mahdia.
 In the 11th century Tunis, along with other coastal areas, fell to the Normans who exploited the collapse of central power in Ifriqiyya, which had been exacerbated by the arrival of Arab nomads from the east.
 The Normans were expelled by an Almohad naval force from Morocco.
 The Almohads appointed a lineage of governors, the Hafsids, who were to become the founders of the first state corresponding to modern Tunisia.
 The old town of Tunis owes its shape to the Hafsids who made it their capital, a status it never henceforth lost.
 In the 16th century, Tunis suffered grievously from the Habsburg-Ottoman struggle.
 The Spanish wrecked the city, defiled its mosques, and left us with little more than the street plan as evidence of the Hafsid era.
 The Ottomans and the Turco-Tunisian beys rebuilt the city and many of the monuments we will see date to the era of the Husainid beys (1705-1957), who gave Tunis a new profile.
 Exuberantly painted octagonal minarets; dramatic black and white marble arches; detailed stuccowork and strange Baroque touches bear witness to the vivacity of Turco-Tunisian culture.